Watch our video! The video below shows how to properly buckle your baby in the car seat straps.

 Why bother making straps tight?

 Properly snug straps will work to keep your baby safe in a crash, but also help babies breathe better in the car seat by preventing the baby from slumping over and by keeping the head better positioned.
-Watch this video to make sure you’re buckling your baby properly.

 See this section below for an in depth discussion of the risks of improperly strapping your baby in the car seat.